doga/object-semantic-mapping/README.md

 Applications would normally use subclasses that extend the base `Model` class.
 To illustrate how this is done, this library contains a `Person` class that extends the base model.

-This library is intended as a solid foundation for the RDF community to build OSM models on, and for making RDF easy to manipulate by applications.
+This library is intended as a solid foundation for building OSM models on, and for making RDF easy to manipulate by applications.

 ## How to import this library